Dr Doris Paton, Chairperson (Gunnai & Monaro Ngarigo)

 Loraine believes that “Language is the skeleton which supports the body of knowledge, spirituality and culture and for conservation of the whole, we must strengthen the skeleton".

-Vicki Couzens, Treasurer (Keerray Woorroong)
+Vicki Couzens, Director (Keerray Woorroong)

 Vicki Couzens is a prominent artist of Gunditjmara, Keerray Woorroong who works in language, arts and cultural revival.
 Vicki has held positions on various boards and committees for over 35 years and has been instrumental in the revival of making possum skin cloaks.
 Vicki worked as a curator and language advisor for Museum Victoria in the development of the award winning First Peoples exhibition, has served as a Board Member for the Koorie Heritage Trust and was a Founding Member and Chair of Banmirra Arts Inc, where Vicki is now employed to co-ordinate a possum skin cloak ceremonial gathering in 2016, with over 60 communities from South-Eastern Australia.